ChainSafe/gossamer/docs/docs/usage/command-line.md

 ## Gossamer Command

 The `gossamer` command is the root command for the `gossamer` package (`cmd/gossamer`).
-The root command starts the node (and initialises the node if the node has not already been initialized).
+The root command starts the node (and initialises the node if the node has not already been initialised).

 ### Accepted Formats